megnergit/Bertelsmann_CloudArchitect_U1/README.md

 create Automation Account, separately from MicroSoft account that we use to log-in Azure Portal.

+### Glossary

-WMF means 'Windows Management Framework', and is a software package that contains WinRM and PowerShell.
-WinRM means Windows Remote Management, and is a Web Service Management of the Microsoft version (*).
-Web Service Management is a type of protocol (=a bundle of rules, like HTTP, SSH, etc.) to communicate to web servers/services (*).
-Therefore we need WMF, more specifically, WinRM and PowerShell.
+*WMF* means 'Windows Management Framework', and is a software package that contains *WinRM* and *PowerShell*.
+WinRM means Windows Remote Management, and is a Web Service Management of the Microsoft version (*). *Web Service Management* is a type of protocol (=a bundle of rules, like HTTP, SSH, etc.) to communicate to web servers/services (*).
+Therefore we need WMF, more specifically, WinRM and PowerShell inside WMF

 The differences among similar-looking services:

-Azure Policy : it sets individual restriction when we create a VM (location, size, ...).
+*Azure Policy* : it sets individual restriction when we create a VM (location, size, ...).
 The restrictions are mostly on hardware (*).

-ARM Template : by running a given description (=script) on the command line, one can create a VM without clicking menus on Azure Portal.
+*ARM Template* : by running a given description (=script) on the command line, one can create a VM without clicking menus on Azure Portal.
 The restrictions are mostly on hardware (*).

-Azure DSC : it also sets restrictions when a VM is created, like Azure Policy, but the DSC restrictions are exclusively on software (*).
+*Azure DSC* : it also sets restrictions when a VM is created, like Azure Policy, but the DSC restrictions are exclusively on software (*).
 The business of Azure Policy and ARM Template are to create (=deploy) VMs.
 The business of DSC, however, includes monitoring (=watch) the